-If a subrecipient claims indirect costs, include its federally negotiated indirect cost rate agreement in Attachment 9: Federally negotiated indirect cost rate agreement.
-Subrecipients requesting the de minimis rate are not required to provide an agreement.
+If a subrecipient claims indirect costs, include its federally negotiated indirect cost rate agreement in Attachment 10: Federally negotiated indirect cost rate agreement.
+You do not have to include an agreement for any subrecipient that requests the 10% de minimis rate.

 See F2.
-Administrative and National Policy Requirements for additional information on subrecipient monitoring.
+Administrative and National Policy Requirements for additional information on monitoring subrecipients' performance.